dengking/Decompose-Redis/docs/Basic/Guide/index.md

 Basically this structure can represent all the basic Redis data types like strings, lists, sets, sorted sets and so forth.
 The interesting thing is that it has a `type` field, so that it is possible to know what type a given object has, and a `refcount`, so that the same object can be referenced in multiple places without allocating it multiple times.
 Finally the `ptr` field points to the actual representation of the object, which might vary even for the same type, depending on the `encoding` used.

+> NOTE:
+>
+> 它是类似`std::variant`。

 **Redis objects** are used extensively in the Redis internals, however in order to avoid the overhead of indirect accesses, recently in many places we just use plain dynamic strings not wrapped inside a **Redis object**.

-## server.c
+### `server.c`

 This is the entry point of the **Redis server**, where the `main()` function is defined.
 The following are the most important steps in order to startup the Redis server.

-- `initServerConfig()` setups the default values of the `server` structure.
+1、`initServerConfig()` setups the default values of the `server` structure.

-- `initServer()` allocates the data structures needed to operate, setup the **listening socket**, and so forth.
+2、`initServer()` allocates the data structures needed to operate, setup the **listening socket**, and so forth.

-- `aeMain()` starts the **event loop** which listens for new connections.
+3、`aeMain()` starts the **event loop** which listens for new connections.

 There are two special functions called periodically by the event loop:

-1. `serverCron()` is called periodically (according to `server.hz` frequency), and performs tasks that must be performed from time to time, like checking for **timedout clients**.
+1、`serverCron()` is called periodically (according to `server.hz` frequency), and performs tasks that must be performed from time to time, like checking for **timedout clients**.

-2. `beforeSleep()` is called every time the event loop fired, Redis served a few requests, and is returning back into the event loop.
+2、`beforeSleep()` is called every time the event loop fired, Redis served a few requests, and is returning back into the event loop.

 Inside `server.c` you can find code that handles other vital things of the Redis server:

-- `call()` is used in order to call a given command in the context of a given client.
+1、`call()` is used in order to call a given command in the context of a given client.

+> NOTE:
+>
-  ***SUMMARY*** : command的执行是in the context of a given client，这说明command是和client关联的；
+> command的执行是in the context of a given client，这说明command是和client关联的；

-- `activeExpireCycle()` handles eviciton(驱逐) of keys with a time to live set via the `EXPIRE` command.
+2、`activeExpireCycle()` handles eviciton(驱逐) of keys with a time to live set via the `EXPIRE` command.

-- `freeMemoryIfNeeded()` is called when a new write command should be performed but Redis is out of memory according to the `maxmemory` directive.
+3、`freeMemoryIfNeeded()` is called when a new write command should be performed but Redis is out of memory according to the `maxmemory` directive.

-- The global variable `redisCommandTable` defines all the Redis commands, specifying the name of the command, the function implementing the command, the number of arguments required, and other properties of each command.
+4、The global variable `redisCommandTable` defines all the Redis commands, specifying the name of the command, the function implementing the command, the number of arguments required, and other properties of each command.

-## networking.c
+### `networking.c`

 This file defines all the I/O functions with clients, masters and replicas (which in Redis are just special clients):

-- `createClient()` allocates and initializes a new client.
+1、`createClient()` allocates and initializes a new client.

-- the `addReply*()` family of functions are used by commands implementations in order to append data to the **client structure**, that will be transmitted to the client as a **reply** for a given command executed.
+2、the `addReply*()` family of functions are used by commands implementations in order to append data to the **client structure**, that will be transmitted to the client as a **reply** for a given command executed.

-- `writeToClient()` transmits the data pending in the output buffers to the client and is called by the *writable event handler* `sendReplyToClient()`.
+3、`writeToClient()` transmits the data pending in the output buffers to the client and is called by the *writable event handler* `sendReplyToClient()`.

-- `readQueryFromClient()` is the *readable event handler* and accumulates data from read from the client into the query buffer.
+4、`readQueryFromClient()` is the *readable event handler* and accumulates data from read from the client into the query buffer.

-- `processInputBuffer()` is the entry point in order to parse the client query buffer according to the Redis protocol.
+5、`processInputBuffer()` is the entry point in order to parse the client query buffer according to the Redis protocol.
 Once commands are ready to be processed, it calls `processCommand()` which is defined inside `server.c` in order to actually execute the command.

-- `freeClient()` deallocates, disconnects and removes a client.
+6、`freeClient()` deallocates, disconnects and removes a client.